logaretm/vee-validate/docs/advanced/cross-field-validation.md

 </ValidationObserver>
 ```

-Here is an example of what we just did:
+You can see the previous sample working here:

 @[example](cross-field-password)

 :::tip
-Note that the `password` rule we created is not special in any way, it just checks if two strings are the same.
+Note that the `password` rule you created is not special in any way, it just checks if two strings are the same.
 You can use the `@` to reference fields values in any rule you create, there is no limitation on that.
 :::

 ## Targeting multiple fields

 You are not limited to targeting just 1 field, you can target as many as you like provided that you use the proper syntax to reference that field.

-Let's try another example that's slightly more complex to solidify this concept.
+Try another example that's slightly more complex to solidify this concept.
 Imagine having a field whose value must be between two other fields, our `between` rule can be as simple as this:

 ```js
 import { extend } from 'vee-validate';